Language selection

 FINTRAC will actively participate in any activities that will influence and remove transportation barriers for persons with disabilities, if called upon.
 In the absence of having any transportation responsibilities, such as fleet management, our influence is more about ensuring accessible transportation when organizing events, endorsing events organized by others, or when employees must travel for work.

-Progress against planned activities
+Progress against planned activities to address identified barriers

 Theme culture